New Year's Resolution Ideas for Every Enneagram Type + What You Need to Succeed

 Twos give and give — often too much of themselves.
 Start your morning with a mug that reminds you it's ok to be a little selfish sometimes.
 Just as you take care of the people around you, it's also important to pay attention to your own needs.
 We'll drink to that!

 Since Threes find a lot of their worth in achieving, it's helpful to set aside time that has nothing to do with success.
 And in today's world, so much of our accomplishments and comparisons (another thing for Threes to watch out for) is tied up to our phones and social media.
-Use this rustic box to remind yourself that one of your goals this year is to unplug from the rat race and be present with the ones you love.
+Use this rustic box to remind yourself that one of your goals this year is to unplug and be present with the ones you love.

 Fours need a little help to bring organization to their creative minds and go-with-the-flow daily life.
-Enter the Passion Planner, which not only helps create structure by breaking up the day into 30-minute increments but also guides you along a road map for creating goals to keep your passions front and center.
+Enter the Passion Planner, which not only helps create structure by breaking up the day into 30-minute increments but also guides you along with a road map for creating goals to keep your passions front and center.

 Justice — both social and personal — is important to Eights.
 Put your money where your passion is and find brands that give back, such as ABLE.
 An ethical fashion brand, they invest in training and educating women to break the cycle of poverty.
 You can feel good about your choices and advocate for others by sharing your great finds.